 9/11 Resources for NYPD Members of the Service and their Families

-The Military and Extended Leave Desk (MELD) approves, processes and monitors all leaves of absence for uniformed and civilian members of the service that exceed 29 consecutive days.
-A member of the service will be transferred to the Military and Extended Leave Desk once the leave of absence is approved as per department guidelines.
-The Military and Extended Leave Desk may be contacted at (646) 610-5513 or via email at firstname.lastname@example.org.
-Current NYPD employees can click here to access the MELD website to obtain additional information regarding various types of leave and leave criteria.
+The Military and Extended Leave Desk (MELD) is tasked with approving, processing, and monitoring leaves of absence for uniform and civilian members of the department, in excess of thirty (30) consecutive days, including military, education, childcare, Family Medical Leave Act, hardship, other city agency, union, civilian sick and worker's compensation leaves.
+The Military and Extended Leave Desk may be contacted at (646) 610-5513 or via email at email@example.com.
+Current NYPD employees can access the MELD website to obtain additional information regarding various types of leave and leave criteria.